wn-doolittle/caliper-spec/caliper.md

 * To signal to a [Sensor](#sensor) that it has received an emitted message and no error state pertains an [Endpoint](#endpoint) MUST reply with a `2xx` class status code.
 The [Endpoint](#endpoint) SHOULD use the `200 OK` response but MAY instead choose to send a `201 Created` response (to indicate successful receipt of the message and creation of a new resource) or a `202 Accepted` response (to indicate successful acceptance of the message and queueing for further processing).
 The body of a successful response SHOULD be empty.
 * If the [Sensor](#sensor) sends a malformed Caliper [Envelope](#envelope) (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the [Endpoint](#endpoint) SHOULD reply with a `400 Bad Request` response.
 Note that the [Endpoint](#endpoint) SHOULD NOT send a `400 Bad Request` response if the [Envelope](#envelope) contains a `dataVersion` value that the [Endpoint](#endpoint) cannot support; in this case, the [Endpoint](#endpoint) SHOULD send a `422 Unprocessable Entity` response instead.
 * If the [Sensor](#sensor) sends a message with a `Content-Type` other than "application/json", the [Endpoint](#endpoint) SHOULD reply with a `415 Unsupported Media Type` response.
-* If the [Sensor](#sensor) sends a message without an `Authorization` request header of the recommended form or sends a token credential that the [Endpoint](#endpoint) is unable to either validate or determine has sufficient privileges to submit Caliper data, the [Endpoint](#endpoint) SHOULD reply with a `401 Unauthorized` response.
+* If the [Sensor](#sensor) sends a message without an `Authorization` request header of the RECOMMENDED form or sends a token credential that the [Endpoint](#endpoint) is unable to either validate or determine has sufficient privileges to submit Caliper data, the [Endpoint](#endpoint) SHOULD reply with a `401 Unauthorized` response.
 * The [Endpoint](#endpoint) MAY respond to [Sensor](#sensor) messages with other standard HTTP status codes to indicate result dispositions of varying kinds.
 The [Endpoint](#endpoint) MAY also communicate more detailed information about problem states, using the standard method for reporting problem details described in [RFC 7807](#rfc7807).

 Caliper [Endpoint](#endpoint) implementers should bear in mind that some Caliper [Sensors](#sensor) may lack sophisticated error handling.